-The redevelopment of Palma’s former prison has taken a new step forward.
-The Ajuntament has approved the preliminary project to transform the building into a professional residence with 139 endowment housing units for people who carry out their professional activity in the city.
+The redevelopment of Palma’s former prison has taken another step forward.
+The Ajuntament has approved the preliminary project to transform the building into a professional residence with 139 temporary endowment housing units for people who carry out their professional activity in the city.

 The Junta de Govern has also given the green light to the procurement process for the drafting of the basic project and the execution project for the works, as well as for the site management and health and safety coordination.